This blog talks about reasoning e-Learning is replacing traditional higher education courses.

 Learners can choose from self-paced courses in multiple disciplines or classroom-type setup that includes live online training with remote instructions.
 For instance, Stanford University, one of the world’s leading teaching and research institutions, offers several courses online on multiple platforms, allowing students to view video lectures, get involved in forums and chats, take quizzes and also participate in various group projects.

 This level of customization and delivery is not possible in traditional learning, where the teacher must finish the assigned course within a given time frame.
-Some of the examples of multiple channels used for course delivery include emails, videos, mobile apps, etc.
+Some examples of multiple channels used for course delivery include emails, videos, mobile apps, etc.